subwaymatch/csci585-hw4-graph-traversal/README.md

 - The `name` property is not required in this assignment.
 However, it can be useful if a course is cross-listed between departments.

 ### Q2 - Find doubly-connected nodes

+#### Query
 ```
 g.V().as('a').out().as('b').groupCount().by(select('a', 'b')).unfold().filter(select(values).is(eq(2))).select(keys)
 ```

+#### Explanation
+-

 ### Q3 - Output all ancestors

+#### Query
 ```
 g.V('CS526').repeat(out('requires pre-req')).emit()
 ```

+#### Explanation
+- `g.V()` is a one of the two traversal methods provided by `GraphTraversalSource` object.
+It generates a traversal method starting at the vertices of the graph (if no id specified - from all vertices, if an id is specified - from the specified vertex).
+- Our query begins traversal at the *CS526* vertex.
+- `repeat()` is used to loop over a traversal.
+It can be used with a break predicate (an exit condition).
+- Since no break predicate is placed on the query, it will traverse until the highest ancestor.
+- Notice the `out('requires pre-req')` expression inside `repeat()`.
+This makes the traversal to object only traverse through edges that have 'requires pre-req' labels.
+This is to avoid double traversals between vertices that are connected by 'is a co-req of' edges.
+- `emit()` is a *step modulator* of `repeat()` where it emits the vertex object during traversal.
+In our case, the emitted vertices are logged to the console.

 ### Q4 - Find maximum depth

+#### Query
 ```
 g.V('CS526').repeat(__.out()).emit().path().count(local).max()
 ```

 TODO: find the difference between __.out() and out()

+#### Explanation
+-